RafaelKuebler/PlantUMLDesignPatterns/README.md

 ### Prerequisites

-To run locally, the PlantUML jar (from [PlantUML's download](http://plantuml.com/download)) site is needed.
+To run locally, the PlantUML jar (from [PlantUML's download site](http://plantuml.com/download)) is needed.
 As described on the [Getting started](http://plantuml.com/starting) site, you will also need both [Java](https://www.java.com/en/download/) and [Graphviz](https://www.graphviz.org/) installed on your machine.

 ### Creating the diagrams
 The easiest way is to just run the included python script ([run.py](run.py)).
-It checks for changes in the diagram files and only generates the new/changed/not existing ones.
+It checks for changes in the diagram files and only generates the new/changed ones.
+The PlantUML jar should be in the same directory.

 ```
 python run.py